SNB sticks firm to franc cap, cuts growth outlook

 “They will stick to the lower band as strongly as they’ve stuck to it.
 It’s still too high a risk to go towards 1.25,” said Sarasin economist Jan Poser.

-ING economist Julien Manceaux said he expected pressure on the franc - and the SNB - to abate thanks to the ECB and the court’s ruling: “This does not mean that demand will not return, but for the moment further measures by the Swiss National Bank to support the floor - capital flow limitations or negative interest rates - are not likely,” he said.

-The SNB trimmed its inflation forecast to show prices rising just 0.2 percent and 0.4 percent in 2013 and 2014 respectively, far below its 2 percent target.
+The bank trimmed its inflation forecast to show prices rising just 0.2 percent and 0.4 percent in 2013 and 2014 respectively, far below its 2 percent target.

-The Swiss economy unexpectedly shrank in the second quarter, and Jordan said that contraction, along with weak growth in Europe and slowing momentum in emerging markets had prompted the SNB to cut its growth outlook.

 Data out on Thursday showed Swiss producer and import prices eased 0.1 percent in August from a year earlier but rose 0.5 percent on the month, driven by an increase in the cost of oil, chemicals and pharmaceutical products.